fastly/next-compute-js/README.md

 website: [Using MDX with Next.js](https://nextjs.org/docs/advanced-features/using-mdx).

-The plugin performs its pre-rendering and compilation of MDX during build time, and for Compute@Edge you will need to exclude the `@next/mdx` plugin itself during
+The plugin performs its pre-rendering and compilation of MDX during build time, and for Compute you will need to exclude the `@next/mdx` plugin itself during
 runtime:

 ```javascript